James Hirabayashi Person for All Seasons Scholarship Fund

 - Supplemental Questions

 - Personal Statement: Thank you for applying to this scholarship.
-The questions below will allow the review committee to get a better sense of your goals, achievements and relationship to your community.
+Please answer the three questions below.
+They will allow the review committee to get a better sense of your goals, achievements, and relationships to your community.

 - 2. What attributes and skills of a person for all seasons are you developing as a student who would be valued in the public sector?